TestingDocs.com

 Network Failure

 Network failures, like disconnections, packet loss, or network equipment failures, can disrupt communication between system components.
-Recovery testing assesses how the system handles these network failures and whether it can reestablish communication without loss of data.
+Recovery testing assesses how the system handles these network failures and whether it can reestablish communication without data loss.

 Power Failure